fkirkholt/urd-backend/docs/self-documenting-databases.md

 subordinate tables.
 If you want an extension table not to appear in the table of contents, you can give it the postfix `_ext`.

+Extension tables can't have columns with the same name as in the main table (with exception from the primary key column).

 ## Subordinate tables

 Tables where the whole or parts of the primary key also represent